knitp/Project1/README.md

-# Project1 It is basic design of Gym Website
+# Project1 It is baisc view of Gym Website